 WAHAHA Japanese Language School is committed to teaching Japanese that can be used naturally in everyday life.
-Our classes do not focus on grammar alone, but also encourage awareness of correct usage situations and speaking styles.
-In addition, WAHAHA's small class sizes enable instructors to actively communicate with all students, resulting in an enjoyable learning experience.
+Our classes do not focus on grammar alone, but also encourage awareness of different speaking styles and the appropriate usage for each situation.
+In addition, WAHAHA's small class sizes enable instructors to actively communicate with all students, resulting in an enjoyable learning experience for everyone.

-The level check consists of a 60 to 90 minute grammar test and a 30 minute interview.
+The level check consists of a 60- to 90-minute grammar test and a 30-minute interview.
 Results are used to determine the student's ability level and discover weak spots.
 Immediately following the test, teacher and student review the answers together with emphasis on explanation of mistakes.
-Improvement suggestions are given and the direction of future lessons is decided.
+Improvement suggestions are given and the direction of future lessons is determined.

-Counselling involves the discussion of student goals and areas of interest.
-Taking level check results into consideration, students are divided into classes according to ability, thereby facilitating an effective learning environment.
+Counselling involves discussing student goals and areas of interest.
+Taking their level check results into consideration, students are divided into classes according to ability level, thereby facilitating an effective learning environment.

 About WAHAHA's lessons